 - LinkedIn shares: Number of URL shares on LinkedIn.

 - Pinterest pin counts: Number of URL pins on Pinterest.

-Focus on the URL with the biggest number of social shares.
-Then try to find out why these URLs were shared and how you could get inspired by this with your other activities.
-You can also check out Miner Content Analysis, that might help you as well.
+Focus on the URL with the most social media shares.
+Then try to find out why those URLs were shared.
+And how you can use that to inspire your other activities.
+You can also use Content Analysis, which may be of help to you as well.